slackbotai/slack-bot/README.md

 # slack-bot
 A python based slack bot with various functionalities.

 Meet Slack Bot.
 This is just our default (ominous) image.
-Feel free to use it as your Slack Bot icon, or another one of your choice!
+Feel free to use it as your Slack Bot icon, or another one of your choice!<br>
 ![My project logo](docs/slackbot.png)

 ## Features